raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ([code](https://gist.github.com/raganwald/e4e92910e3039a5bd513cf36b6a7f95d#file-hierarchal-es6))

 There is, of course, much more work to be done.
 What should `getCurrentState` actually return?
 How will it show that an account might be in *both* `open` and `not-held` states?
-WHat about drawing DOT diagrams?
+What about drawing DOT diagrams?
 How should our `getTransitions` and `dot` functions work to produce a nested state transitions diagram?

 But we've gotten the general idea, and that is enough for now.
 Now that we've done the work, le's turn to the most pressing question: What is it good for?
 Why should we care?